-IN THE SWIMMING pool industry, one of the most popularly chosen forms for sanitizing and superchlorinating water is sodium hypochlorite.
+In the swimming pool industry, one of the most popularly chosen forms for sanitizing and superchlorinating water is sodium hypochlorite.
 Commonly known as "liquid chlorine" or bleach, sodium hypochlorite is widely used in both commercial and residential swimming pools.
 Sodium hypochlorite effectively destroys bacteria and prevents algae in swimming pools.

-This edition of Tech Notes provides information on the characteristics, effects and proper application of sodium hypochlorite.
+This fact sheet provides information on the characteristics, effects, and proper application of sodium hypochlorite.